suncoast-devs/handbook/lessons/css-responsive/media-query-details.md

 ## Media Features

 The remaining portion of the condition concerns the media features.
-Primarily we work with device width, but a number of other features are useful.
+Primarily we work with device width, but several other features are useful.

 | Feature      | Description                                  |
 | ------------ | -------------------------------------------- |